2022 Report: Top 6 Ad Messaging Struggles That Lose You Money

 The Top Struggle When It Comes to Crafting Ad Messaging is “Not Being Able to Translate Ideas Into Words”

 About 35% of respondents report that their main struggle when crafting their ad copy isn’t being able to translate their ideas into words.

 While 26% state that they don’t know where to start or write and 19% don’t know how to write effectively.

 Around 12% report not being able to nail their desired tone or voice and 8% stated other reasons not stated within the list.

-62% would prefer to outsource their messaging if money wasn’t an option
+62% would prefer to outsource writing their ad copy if money wasn’t an option

 On a related follow-up question, respondents who answered yes were asked how much are they willing to spend.